mohsen-raoufi/messengers/README.md

 # Messengers: Breaking Echo Chambers in Collective Opinion Dynamics with Homophily

 This repository contains all the code and resources accompanying the paper titled "Messengers: Breaking Echo Chambers in Collective Opinion Dynamics with Homophily."
+The preprint of the paper is available on arXiv [here](https://arxiv.org/abs/2406.06440).

 ## Table of Contents